daniel-raad/daniel-raad/README.md

 - a TikTok scraper which can quickly download and compile videos for you
 - a chess project which is currently undefined

+⚡ Certified as:
+- Google Cloud Associate Engineer
+- Google Cloud Professional Data Engineer

 🌱 I’m currently learning ...
-- GCP, practicing for my ACE exam
+- Kubernetes, practicing for my CKA exam
 - Javascript for my p5.js work which I have been making
 - as well as react for the website :D